 Looking for something quirky and memorable?
 A vintage-inspired camera makes for an adorable gift—make sure you start with a shot with your favourite sibling.
 In a mood to splurge?
-Gift an X-Box and your game junkie kin will thank you every day.
+Gift an X-Box or a gaming computer from 25pc.com and your game junkie kin will thank you every day.
 Caution: Highly addictive.
 For bibliophiles, contributing writer Aditi Padiyar recommends, “An e-reader—for the love of reading, and the convenience of carrying thousands of books at once, it’s the best companion.”

 Great gifts don’t just come in package.
 You can also consider gifting an experience.
 Think spa packages, a membership to the gym or an activity class, or even an all-expenses paid weekend getaway.
 Have a sibling who volunteers at a charity?
 Join them for the day and do some good.
 There’s so much you can do on this special day.